hiendieulam/Comp2084-Assignment2-API/README.md

-Assignment 2 – Server-Side Scripting Function of this application:
+# Assignment 2 – Server-Side Scripting Function of this application:

-Create Web API Solution.
+-	Create Web API Solution.

-Create Web API controllers with full Create-Read-Update-Delete functionality for both of the tables in database.
+-	Create Web API controllers with full Create-Read-Update-Delete functionality for both of the tables in database.

-This application can help you change the web's information on API
+-	This application can help you change the web's information on API:

-Get() list:
+- Get() list:

-Return list(Review page).
+  - Return list(Review page)

-Get(Id):
+- Get(Id):

-Return Object(Details page)
+  - Return Object(Details page)

-Post(Object):
+- Post(Object):

-It will create object from Json(New create page)
+  - It will create object from Json(New create page)

-Put(Id, Object):
+- Put(Id, Object):

-It will change old information to new information.
+  - It will change old information to new information

-Delete (Id):
+- Delete (Id):

-It will delete data that you do not need.
+  - It will delete data that you do not need.

 My Link: http://comp2084-assignment2-api.azurewebsites.net/api/books